What You Can Do

 In addition to the funds granted directly through the Arts and Education Council, the following collaborative grants create additional funding opportunities.

-The Arts and Education Council, in collaboration with Maritz, is pleased to announce that grant applications are now open for the 2013/2014 Maritz Arts and Education Fund for Teachers.
+Grant applications are now open for the 2015/2016 Maritz Arts and Education Fund for Teachers.
 These grants are awarded to individual schools and non-profit organizations to help engage students in being creative.
 Teachers may apply directly for funding with their individual schools or school districts serving as fiscal agents.The Maritz Arts and Education Fund for Teachers supports educational programs, with grants ranging between $500 and $5,000, that link art with curriculum to enhance students’ learning.
-Priority funding will be given to projects that introduce new art mediums to students.Grants will be made only for programs that take place in the 16-county, bi-state St. Louis metropolitan region (Missouri: Jefferson, Franklin, Lincoln, St. Louis City and County, St. Charles, Warren and Washington; Illinois: Bond, Calhoun, Clinton, Jersey, Macoupin, Madison, Monroe and St. Clair) during the period October 3, 2013 to June 20, 2014.All applications must be received by Friday, September 6, 2013.
-Grant announcements will be made by September 25, 2013.
+Priority funding will be given to projects that introduce new art mediums to students.Grants will be made only for programs that take place in the 16-county, bi-state St. Louis metropolitan region (Missouri: Jefferson, Franklin, Lincoln, St. Louis City and County, St. Charles, Warren and Washington; Illinois: Bond, Calhoun, Clinton, Jersey, Macoupin, Madison, Monroe and St. Clair).
+The application deadline for 2015/2016 funding is September 11, 2015, at 5 p.m.

 The goal of the Monsanto Rural Community Arts Education Program is to ensure that the arts remain accessible to all.
 This program awarded $25,000 in grants in 2013 to 10 arts and arts education programs dedicated to bringing artists and entertainers into the classrooms and performance venues of the region's rural communities.